 - start and end dates of resort hotel stay

-So for example if you buy a two day ticket you have to visit both times within a four day window but if you are booked into a particular resort for seven days then with the same two day ticket, your ticket window runs from the day you check in until the day you checkout, seven days later.
+For example, if you buy a two day ticket, you have to visit both times within a four day window.
+However, if you are booked into a particular resort for seven days then with the same two day ticket, your ticket window runs from the day you check in until the day you checkout, seven days later.

 Whereas Magic Your Way tickets expired 14 days after first use, the new tickets generally have a shorter life span; for example a two day ticket can be used over a total of just four days whilst a ten day ticket is still valid for 14 days.
 There is a new Flexible Dates Option that allows you to visit whenever you want and the tickets retain their 14 day expiry but you have to effectively pay the highest daily rate to upgrade to this option.